 Prerequisite(s): fourth year Honours standing in Communication and Media Studies or permission of the School of Journalism and Communication.
+Lectures three hours a week.

 Communication and the Built Environment

 How communication occurs in conjunction with the built environment, with special attention to cultural artefacts such as houses, schools, factories, prisons, office buildings, roads, parks, and the urban (and suburban) environment.
 Various models, theories, and philosophies of the built environment are considered.